jaceyshome/super-cat/README.md

 #Super cat

-This project explores ES6 future features including using proxy to observe and control components shared data and states and uses Google [Incremental DOM](https://github.com/google/incremental-dom) to handle dynamic view in the static web page.
+An ECMAScript 6(ES6) features project.

 ## Requirements

 * [Node.js/NPM](http://nodejs.org/) (v6.9.5)

 ## Overview
-The framework is written in ES6 and uses SystemJs for dependencies management, Gulp for pre-compiling ES6 script into ES5 script and the html view templates into incremental dom view functions.

-The framework introduces a data service with the observer pattern to handle communication between components and other modules.
-More information about the component examples and the data service is provided below.
+The framework uses SystemJs for dependencies management ,[Incremental DOM](https://github.com/google/incremental-dom) as the view engine for dynamic html templates and Gulp for build tasks including pre-compiling ES6 scripts and dynamic view templates.
+The framework is for the traditional multi-page application, it aims to reduce writing boilerplate code for interactions between DOM elements and components.
+More information is provided below.

 ## Setup
-To get started on this project, you will need to install a list of the libraries:

-**Install Node version manager (NVM)**
-Recommend to use node version manager [NVM](https://github.com/creationix/nvm/blob/master/README.md), it is easier to switch different versions of nodeJs for different projects.
-After the installation, to use node 6.9.x
+To get started on this project, you can use the node version manager [NVM](https://github.com/creationix/nvm/blob/master/README.md) to switch different versions of nodeJs in your local development environment.
+Install Node.js v6.9.5 after the installation with
 ```
 nvm install 6.9.5
 ```